craig8196/the-river-protocol/PROTOCOL.md

 ### Response
 TODO should a ping just be returned and make pinging the connector's responsibility???
+TODO currently proceeding to use PING as the response and see if any issues arrive.
 Accept the server's CHALLENGE request.
 If the client does not respond with this then the connection is closed.
 The client cannot have lower limitations than the server.